-Learn about what makes the 19 Members Own funds different, and how they perform compared to commercial funds.
+Learn about what makes Members Own funds different, and how they perform compared to commercial funds.

 Members Own refers to a group of not-for-profit health funds, including both open health funds and some restricted health funds, dedicated to reinvesting profits back in its membership.
 What this means is that Members Own branded organisations pay a larger proportion of premiums back to members in the form of benefits and claims paid.

 - For-profit funds.
 While all health funds are obligated to remain financially viable so they can honour claims made by customers, this fund type also needs to deliver profits to the business owners, which may include another health fund or overseas corporation.

 - Not-for-profit funds.
 Like the name suggests, these funds transfer a larger share of the profits to members and are also required to maintain transparency so everyone can see where the money goes.
 This fund type is typically able to offer lower premiums or additional benefits to members as a result.